fbergama/pigfx/README.md

 Once a bitmap is loaded, it can be used to draw a maximum of 256 sprites.
 A sprite is a object which is movable over the background.
 If a sprite is moved or removed, the previous background gets restored.
 If the sprite is manipulated by a bitmap or a different sprite, this condition stays until it gets moved or removed.
 The sprite is then redrawn and the previous background restored.
 Moving a sprites, which is overlaped by another leads to artefacts.

 Sprites can be drawn solid or with a transparent color.
 A drawn sprite keeps its settings (solid/transparent) until it gets removed.
+The transparent color is a attribute of the bitmap and is set at loading time.

 Once a sprite is active, you should not manipulate or reload its bitmap source, otherwise the sprite changes to this new bitmap source if it gets moved.